prashantvermaiiitb/simple-react-node-app/README.md

 21. React Children API
 22. React memoization for caching the response or the component
 23. React Loadables
+24. React Events
-24. UnMounting the entire React APP after a timeout by using ReactDom.unmountComponentAtNode
+25. UnMounting the entire React APP after a timeout by using ReactDom.unmountComponentAtNode

 This repository will tell you to do the initial set-up for this.